Wix.com (NASDAQ:WIX) PT Raised to $375.00

-Wix.com (NASDAQ:WIX) had its target price lifted by research analysts at KeyCorp from $350.00 to $375.00 in a research note issued on Tuesday, The Fly reports.
+Wix.com (NASDAQ:WIX) had its target price boosted by investment analysts at KeyCorp from $350.00 to $375.00 in a report issued on Monday, Benzinga reports.
 The brokerage currently has an “overweight” rating on the information services provider’s stock.
-KeyCorp’s price objective indicates a potential upside of 56.46% from the stock’s current price.
+KeyCorp’s price objective suggests a potential upside of 65.50% from the company’s current price.

-Other equities analysts also recently issued research reports about the company.
-Zacks Investment Research upgraded Wix.com from a “sell” rating to a “hold” rating and set a $310.00 target price on the stock in a research note on Tuesday, April 20th.
-Citigroup boosted their target price on shares of Wix.com from $330.00 to $360.00 and gave the company a “buy” rating in a report on Thursday, February 25th.
-Evercore ISI began coverage on shares of Wix.com in a report on Tuesday, April 13th.
-They issued an “outperform” rating and a $370.00 price target on the stock.
-Wolfe Research assumed coverage on shares of Wix.com in a report on Wednesday, March 31st.
-They issued an “outperform” rating and a $350.00 price target on the stock.
-Finally, Oppenheimer increased their target price on Wix.com from $300.00 to $340.00 and gave the company an “outperform” rating in a research note on Thursday, February 18th.
-They noted that the move was a valuation call.
-Two equities research analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the stock.
-The company currently has a consensus rating of “Buy” and an average price target of $317.68.
+A number of other equities research analysts have also recently commented on WIX.
+Wedbush reduced their price objective on Wix.com from $420.00 to $320.00 and set an “outperform” rating for the company in a research note on Thursday, May 13th.
+Evercore ISI assumed coverage on Wix.com in a report on Tuesday, April 13th.
+They issued an “outperform” rating and a $370.00 target price on the stock.
+Barclays dropped their target price on Wix.com from $340.00 to $290.00 and set an “overweight” rating on the stock in a report on Thursday, May 13th.
+Needham & Company LLC dropped their target price on Wix.com from $340.00 to $310.00 and set a “buy” rating on the stock in a report on Thursday, May 13th.
+Finally, Citigroup raised their target price on Wix.com from $330.00 to $360.00 and gave the company a “buy” rating in a report on Thursday, February 25th.
+Two equities research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and a consensus price target of $320.28.

 Wix.com Ltd., together with its subsidiaries, develops and markets cloud-based platform products and services in North America, Europe, Latin America, Asia, and internationally.
 The company offers Wix Editor, a drag-and-drop visual development and website editing environment platform; Wix ADI that enables users to create a website for their specific needs; Editor X, a website creation platform; and Velo by Wix to create websites and web applications.